 Careers & Benefits

-Active-duty service members receive medical and dental care at no charge.
+Active-duty service members receive medical and dental care.
 In addition, spouses and dependent children of active-duty service members may enroll in military health care (a small enrollment fee and annual deductible may apply).
 TRICARE, the Military’s health care plan, covers dependents of service members up to age 26.

 30 Days Paid Vacation